abhishekghoshh/ds-algo-cp-problems/docs/recursion/PowerSet2.md

         powerSet3(nums, 0, bucket, answer);
         return answer;
     }

+    // TODO check the method one more time if it still confuses you
+    //  let's say we have a list 1,2,2,3
-    private static void powerSet3(int[] arr, int start, List<Integer> list, List<List<Integer>> answer) {
+    //  we will start from every index and go till last private static void powerSet3(int[] arr, int start, List<Integer> list, List<List<Integer>> answer) {
         int n = arr.length;
         // one every recursion we will add the current list (till this recursion call) the answer